tengge1/ShadowEditor/README.md

 2. Fix a bug that `draco` models cannot be loaded due to the upgrade of `three.js`.
 3. Models in `.json` format are no longer supported.
 4. Fix a bug that the bottom row of the category list window is blocked by the button.
-5. Fix a bug that the texture cannot be loaded when the texture is attached to a geometry.
+5. Fix a bug that the diffuse map cannot be loaded when it attaches to a geometry.
 6. Fix a bug that thumbnails cannot be set for audio, screenshot and video resources.
 7. Fix a bug that confirmation dialog cannot be closed with cancel and close button.
 8. Fix a bug that the role list will not refresh after deleting a role.